 Providing student access to high-quality blended and online courses based on students’ individual interests, needs, and preferences, such as those offered by the Virtual High School and institutions of higher education.

-Providing high-quality professional development in using ESE-supported digital tools, including leveraging Edwin Analytics (such as the Student Learning Experiences and Early Warning Indicator System Reports) and reusable learning objects (RLOs), self-contained E-learning modules that present content, provide learning activities and assessments of learning, and engage educators in simulations and scenarios.
+Providing high-quality professional development in using DESE-supported digital tools, including leveraging Edwin Analytics (such as the Student Learning Experiences and Early Warning Indicator System Reports) and reusable learning objects (RLOs), self-contained E-learning modules that present content, provide learning activities and assessments of learning, and engage educators in simulations and scenarios.

 Providing educator access to online and blended Massachusetts Focus Academies (MFA) & Tiered Systems Academies, intensive professional development academies designed to support school and district teams in the development and implementation of school and district-wide systems of instruction and support in the academic and non-academic domains.